Access Hollywood: Access Daily with Mario & Kit

 A spin-off of Access Hollywood, called Access Hollywood Live, debuted on September 13, 2010.
-The daytime talk show - currently hosted by Mario Lopez and Kit Hoover, features entertainment news stories and in-studio guests.
+The daytime talk show hosted by Mario Lopez and Kit Hoover, featured entertainment news stories and in-studio guests.
 The program was initially seen only on NBC owned-and-operated stations in six markets and Fox owned-and-operated stations in six other major markets, all on stations that already carry the flagship series; since September 2011, the program also began being distributed to non-network owned stations that also carry the flagship series.
 The show airs live at 11:00 am Eastern Time (8:00 am in Los Angeles where the studios are located).
 The show changed its name to Access Live on December 11, 2017, and again to Access Daily on September 9, 2019.
 In 2022, the show was renamed Access Daily with Mario & Kit and Evans was no longer a co-host but still with the show as a correspondent.

-Access Daily was originally recorded at The Burbank Studios in Burbank, California; it currently broadcasts from 10 Universal City Plaza in Universal City, California, where it has been recorded since June 2015.
-On occasion, the program broadcasts shows on location outside Studio 1A on the Today plaza at Rockefeller Center in New York City.
-On May 1, 2012, along with Access Hollywood's renewal for three additional seasons, NBCUniversal Television Distribution announced it would give Access Hollywood Live a third season renewal for the 2012–13 season.
+Access Daily was originally recorded at The Burbank Studios in Burbank, California; it later broadcast from 10 Universal City Plaza in Universal City, California, where it was recorded since June 2015.
+On occasion, the program broadcast shows on location outside Studio 1A on the Today plaza at Rockefeller Center in New York City.
+On May 1, 2012, along with Access Hollywoods renewal for three additional seasons, NBCUniversal Television Distribution announced it would give Access Hollywood Live a third season renewal for the 2012–13 season.
 On April 12, 2021, the show renewed for a three additional seasons through 2025.
 In June 2024, the show was renewed through 2026.